Portuguese Sweet Bread Recipe

 Can I bake this in loaf pans instead of skillets?

 Usually yes, but baking time may change.
-Bake until browned and a tester comes out clean.
+Bake until browned and the bread tests done.

 How should Portuguese sweet bread be stored?